Gary W. Cole, MD, FAAD

 Is psoriasis contagious?

-No. Research studies have not shown it to be contagious from person to person.
-You cannot catch it from anyone, and you cannot pass it to anyone else by skin-to-skin contact.
-You can directly touch someone with psoriasis every day and never catch the skin condition.
+No. A person cannot catch it from someone else, and one cannot pass it to anyone else by skin-to-skin contact.
+Directly touching someone with psoriasis every day will never transmit the condition.

-Yes, it is possible.
-Although psoriasis is not contagious from person to person, there is a known genetic tendency, and it may be inherited by the offspring of affected parents.
-Therefore family history is very helpful in making the diagnosis.
+Although psoriasis is not contagious from person to person, there is a known hereditary tendency.
+Therefore, family history is very helpful in making the diagnosis.